 Lunsford, Andrea A. The Everyday Writer.
 4th ed.
 Boston: Bedford/St. Martin's, 2010.
-ISBN: 9780312664862
+ISBN: 9780312664862, or 5th ed.
+ISBN: 9781457600043

 Classroom Protocol

 Please arrive to class on time, with the required assignments and texts.
 This classroom is a safe space, and everyone must respect each other and their contributions to the class.
 Students are not allowed to use electronic devises during class, unless they are cleared by DRC services.
 This includes laptops, iPods, and cell phones.
 Please turn off or put cell phones on silent before coming to class.